J. G. Strijdom: Personal life

 Strijdom was nicknamed "The Lion of the North", because of his aggression and forthrightness.

 Strijdom married the actress Margaretha van Hulsteyn in 1924, but they divorced within a year.
-His second wife was Susan de Klerk, aunt of future President F W de Klerk.
+His second wife was Susan de Klerk, aunt of future president F W de Klerk.
 She bore Strijdom two children: Johannes and Estelle.
 His widow Susan died in 1999 and daughter Estelle (Crowson), in 2009.

 Legacy

 There are still various monuments dedicated to Strijdom in South Africa.
 One monument in central Pretoria, which featured his bust, collapsed in 2001 injuring two people.
-In 2012, the city of Pretoria renamed 27 streets, which included renaming a street named after Strijdom to a new name in honor of Solomon Mahlangu.
+In 2012, the city of Pretoria renamed 27 streets, which included renaming a street named after Strijdom (the M10) to a new name in honor of Solomon Mahlangu.
 His house in Modimolle (formerly Nylstroom) is now a museum, which holds parts of the collapsed bust.

-In Johannesburg, there is a suburb and a street named after Strijdom, although the spelling "Strydom" is also used, though a couple have already been renamed, one being Malibongwe Drive.
+In Johannesburg, there is a suburb and a street named after Strijdom, although the spelling "Strydom" is also used, even if a couple have already been renamed, one being Malibongwe Drive.
 In Weltevredenpark, a suburb of Roodepoort, there is a street named JG Strydom Road.
 Randburg also has a business district called Strijdompark named after him.

 The Hillbrow Tower in Johannesburg was officially named the J.G.
 Strijdom Tower until 1995, when, shortly after the end of apartheid, it was renamed the Telkom Hillbrow Tower.

 In Windhoek, then in South West Africa, the main airport was named J.G.
 Strijdom Airport following its opening in 1965.
 Following the country's independence as Namibia in 1990, it was renamed Hosea Kutako International Airport.
 And next to Hoedspruit there is a tunnel named after him called J.G Strijdom Tunnel next to the village called Leboeng.